Skip to main content

 To reap all the benefits of using drones, you need a partner with the knowledge, access, licenses, skills, resources and influence to get the job done right.
 Our diverse staff of highly trained engineers, architects and building experts ensures that we capture the right images and extract all crucial data from them, and that our analyses are comprehensive and precise.

-Our years of experience, as well as our familiarity with local agencies and practices, means that we’re often able to secure waivers to operate in restricted areas like the space around airports.
+Our years of experience, as well as our familiarity with local agencies and practices, mean that we’re often able to secure waivers to operate in restricted areas like the space around airports.
 And we have liability insurance to cover all aspects of drone operation.

 Why wait?
 Contact any member of our team to find out how Thornton Tomasetti can get you airborne!